prebid/prebid.github.io/README.md

 If you are on a Mac and the above command fails with a permissions error (e.g., `"ERROR:  While executing gem ...
 You don't have write permissions for the /Library/Ruby/Gems/... directory."`), try the following steps:

 1. Build your own `ruby` binary using [Homebrew](https://brew.sh/) to avoid changing the system Ruby as much as possible: `brew install ruby`, which should include its own version of the `gem` command.
-2. If necessary because `gem install bunder` fails, install the `bundler` executable using `sudo gem install bundler`.
+2. Try `gem install bundler` again.
+If it still fails, try `sudo gem install bundler`.
+After that, you should be able to avoid any further use of `sudo` by running `bundler` as shown in the next section.

 <a name="running-jekyll-locally" />